sparkbox/standard/foundry/foundry_governance.md

 ## Assistant Editor (Austin)
 - Monthly analysis of traffic for trends and other interesting notes
-- Plans out the pace of posting articles and physically schedules posts in EE and promotes on Twitter
+- Plans out the pace of posting articles and promotes published pieces on Twitter
 - Typically does initial editing of articles for structure, flow, and content
 - Oversees making sure edits are being made and the article is progressing through the pipeline
 - Requests images from Designer